 Yinghua Academy offers music lessons in 8-week terms.
 All students are eligible to register for music lessons although kindergarten students must wait until Term II in January to sign up.
-Lessons, paid in advance each term, are \$35 per 30-minute lesson which includes a reduced-rate AfterCare fee.
+Lessons, paid in advance each term, are \$35 per 30-minute lesson which includes a reduced-rate Aftercare fee.

-Students enrolled in the Yinghua Academy Conservatory of Music are also automatically enrolled in Yinghua's AfterCare program.
+Students enrolled in the Yinghua Academy Conservatory of Music are also automatically enrolled in Yinghua's Aftercare program.
 This provides schedule flexibility to families-no matter what time your children have music lessons, they will be supervised and cared for, before and after the lesson, until 6 p.m.
-Your student will be a full participant in the AfterCare program with a snack, and options for outside play, homework lab, the game room and any other special activities offered through AfterCare.
+Your student will be a full participant in the Aftercare program with a snack, and options for outside play, homework lab, the game room and any other special activities offered through Aftercare.
 Of course, you may pick up your children any time after lessons, but students are allowed to stay as late as 6 p.m.
-A reduced-rate fee for AfterCare will be bundled with your lesson fees.
+A reduced-rate fee (\$10 per day) for Aftercare will be bundled with your lesson fees.

-- Music lessons meet for 30-minutes once per week with hour-long lessons available on request. - Teachers are qualified, excellent professional musicians. - Registration is online, open before each term. - You can request a teacher and lesson day on your registration form; lesson assignments will be made on a first-come, first-served basis based on the time of your registration. - We assume when you sign up for lessons that you will CONTINUE for the full school year unless you notify us.
-You will NOT need to re-register for each term, but you do pay each term.

-- If you drop lessons before the end of a term, you forfeit the remaining fees for that term. - Younger and new students will be escorted to and from their music lessons by AfterCare staff. - Students can register for more than one lesson per week (for example, erhu lessons and piano lessons). - The lessons offered include: piano, violin, erhu, cello, string bass, guitar/ukulele, drums and voice - After each term's 8-week session there will be a make-up week for any students who missed a lesson. - All students who participate in the Conservatory of Music are expected to perform in a year-end recital in May.
+- Instruments offered include: piano, violin, erhu, cello, string bass, guitar/ukulele and drums. - Music lessons last 30 minutes once per week.
+Hour-long lessons are available on request. - Teachers are qualified, excellent professional musicians. - Registration is online, open before each term. - You can request a teacher and lesson day on your registration form; lesson assignments will be made on a first-come, first-served basis based on the time of your registration. - We assume when you sign up for lessons that you will CONTINUE for the full school year unless you notify us.
+You will NOT need to re-register for each term, but you do pay each term. - If you drop lessons before the end of a term, you forfeit the remaining fees for that term. - Younger and new students will be escorted to and from their music lessons by Aftercare staff. - Students can register for more than one lesson per week (for example, erhu lessons and piano lessons). - After each term's 8-week session there will be a make-up week for any students who missed a lesson. - All students who participate in the Conservatory of Music are expected to perform in a year-end recital in May.